eth0net/InhumanizingRitual/README.md

 Adds a new ritual to the game that allows you to inhumanize your pawns without the inhumanization precept.

-Low quality rituals can cause pawns to fall into dark psychic comas or experience mental breaks.
+Low quality rituals can cause pawns to fall into a coma for a long time.

 ## Existing Saves